basespace/basespace-ruby-sdk/README.md

 ## Browsing Data with Global Browse Access

 This section demonstrates basic browsing of BaseSpace objects once an access-token for global browsing has been obtained.
-We will see how objects can be retrieved using either the ``BaseSpaceAPI`` class or by use of method calls on related object instances (for example once a ``user`` instance we can use it to retrieve all project belonging to that user).
+We will see how objects can be retrieved using either the `BaseSpaceAPI` class or by use of method calls on related object instances (for example, `User` instances can be used to retrieve all projects belonging to that user).

 *Note:* Create a `BaseSpaceAPI` object as described under "[Getting Started](#getting-started)" first.
 The instance should be referenced by the variable `bs_api`, just as in the examples of the "[Getting Started](#getting-started)" section.

-First we will try to retrieve a genome object:
+First, we will try to retrieve a genome object:

-    # Now grab the genome with id=4
     my_genome = bs_api.get_genome_by_id('4')
-    puts "The Genome is #{my_genome}"
+    puts "Genome: #{my_genome}"
-    puts "We can get more information from the genome object" puts "Id: #{my_genome.id}"
+    puts "Id: #{my_genome.id}"
     puts "Href: #{my_genome.href}"
     puts "DisplayName: #{my_genome.display_name}"

 The output will be:

-    The Genome is Homo sapiens
+    Genome: Homo sapiens
-    We can get more information from the genome object
     Id: 4
     Href: v1pre3/genomes/4
     DisplayName: Homo Sapiens - UCSC (hg19)

-Using a comparable method we can get a list of all available genomes:
+We can get a list of all available genomes (as shown in the previous section too):

-    # Get a list of all genomes
     all_genomes  = bs_api.get_available_genomes
-    puts "Genomes: #{all_genomes}"
+    puts "Genomes: #{all_genomes.map { |g| g.to_s }.join(', ')}"

 The output will be:

-    Genomes
-    [Arabidopsis thaliana, Bos Taurus, Escherichia coli, Homo sapiens, Mus musculus, Phix,\
-     Rhodobacter sphaeroides, Rattus norvegicus, Saccharomyces cerevisiae, Staphylococcus aureus]
+    Genomes: Arabidopsis thaliana, Bos Taurus, Escherichia coli, Homo sapiens, Mus musculus, Phix, Rhodobacter sphaeroides, Rattus norvegicus, Saccharomyces cerevisiae, Staphylococcus aureus

-Now, let us retrieve the ``User`` objects for the current user, and list all projects for this user:
+Now, retrieve the `User` object for the current user and list all projects for this user:

-    # Take a look at the current user
     user = bs_api.get_user_by_id('current')
-    puts "The current user is #{user}"
+    puts "User -- #{user}"
-    puts

-    # Now list the projects for this user
     my_projects = bs_api.get_project_by_user('current')
-    puts "The projects for this user are #{my_projects}" puts
+    puts "Projects: #{my_projects.map { |p| p.to_s }.join(', ')}"

-The output will be:
+The output will be similar to:

-    [BaseSpaceDemo - id=2, Cancer Sequencing Demo - id=4, HiSeq 2500 - id=7, ResequencingPhixRun - id=12, TrainingRun - id=114, Note - id=165, 120313-tra - id=606, S.abortusequi-17_L2508 - id=619, TSChIP-Seq - id=14042, BCereusDemoData_Illumina - id=34061]

-    The current user is
-    <user id>: Your Name
+    User -- <user id>: <user name>

-    The projects for this user are
-    [BaseSpaceDemo - id=2, Cancer Sequencing Demo - id=4, HiSeq 2500 - id=7, ResequencingPhixRun - id=12, TSChIP-Seq - id=14042, BCereusDemoData_Illumina - id=34061]
+    Projects: IGN_WGS_CEPH_Services_2.0 - id=267267

-We can also achieve this by making a call using the ``user`` instance.
-Notice that these calls take an instance of ``BaseSpaceAPI`` with apporpriate priviliges to complete the transaction as parameter, this true for all retrieval method calls made on data objects:
+We can also achieve this by making a call to the `User` instance:

-    my_projects2 = user.get_projects(bs_api)
+    my_projects = user.get_projects(bs_api)
-    puts "Projects retrieved from the user instance" puts my_projects2

-    # List the runs available for the current user
+    puts "Projects: #{my_projects.map { |p| p.to_s }.join(', ')}"

+The output will be as above:

+    User -- <user id>: <user name>
+    Projects: IGN_WGS_CEPH_Services_2.0 - id=267267

+We can also list all runs for a user:

     runs = user.get_runs(bs_api)
-    puts "The runs for this user are" puts runs
+    puts "Runs: #{runs.map { |r| r.to_s }.join(', ')}"

-The output will be:
+The output will be similar to:

-    Projects retrieved from the user instance
-    [BaseSpaceDemo - id=2, Cancer Sequencing Demo - id=4, HiSeq 2500 - id=7, ResequencingPhixRun - id=12, TSChIP-Seq - id=14042, BCereusDemoData_Illumina - id=34061]
+    Runs: BaseSpaceDemo - id=2, Cancer Sequencing Demo - id=4, HiSeq 2500 - id=7, ResequencingPhixRun - id=12, TSChIP-Seq - id=14042, BCereusDemoData_Illumina - id=34061

-    The runs for this user are
-    [BacillusCereus, Genome-in-a-Day, TSCA_test, 2x151PhiX, TruSeq Amplicon_Cancer Panel, CancerDemo]

-In the same manner we can get a list of accessible user runs:

-    runs = user.get_runs(bs_api)
-    puts "Runs retrieved from user instance"
-    puts runs

-The output will be:

-    Runs retrieved from user instance
-    [BacillusCereus, Genome-in-a-Day, TSCA_test, 2x151PhiX, TruSeq Amplicon_Cancer Panel, CancerDemo]

 ## Accessing File-Trees and Querying BAM/VCF Files

 In this section we demonstrate how to access samples and analysis from a projects and how to work with the available file data for such instances.
 In addition, we take a look at some of the special queuring methods associated with BAM- and VCF-files.